mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 # Congestion Control and Rate Adaptation {#congestion-control}

 Like any other application on the internet, RoQ applications need a mechanism to perform congestion control to avoid overloading the network.
-While any generic congestion controller can protect the network, this document takes advantage of the opportunity to use rate adaptation mechanisms that are designed to provide superior user experiences for real-time media applications.

-A wide variety of rate adaptation algorithms for real-time media have been developed (for example, "Google Congestion Controller"
-{{?I-D.draft-ietf-rmcat-gcc}}).
-The IETF has defined two algorithms in two Experimental RFCs (e.g. SCReAM {{?RFC8298}} and NADA {{?RFC8698}}).
-These rate adaptation algorithms for RTP are specifically tailored for real-time transmissions at low latencies, but this section would apply to any rate adaptation algorithm that meets the requirements described in "Congestion Control Requirements for Interactive Real-Time Media" {{!RFC8836}}.

-This document defines two architectures for congestion control and bandwidth estimation for RoQ, depending on whether most rate adaptation is performed within a QUIC implementation at the transport layer, as described in
-{{cc-quic-layer}}, or within an RTP application layer, as described in
+QUIC is a congestion-controlled transport protocol.
+RTP does not mandate a single congestion control mechanism.
+RTP suggests that the RTP profile defines congestion control according to the expected properties of the application's environment.

+This document discusses aspects of transport level congestion control in
+{{cc-quic-layer}} and application layer rate control in
-{{cc-application-layer}}, but this document does not mandate any specific congestion control or rate adaptation algorithm for either QUIC or RTP.
+{{rate-adaptation-application-layer}}.
+It does not mandate any specific congestion control or rate adaptation algorithm for QUIC or RTP.

-This document also gives guidance about avoiding problems with "nested" congestion controllers, in {{nested-CC}}.
+This document also gives guidance about avoiding problems with *nested* congestion controllers in {{nested-CC}}.

-This document also discusses congestion control implications of using shared or multiple separate QUIC connections to send and receive multiple independent data streams, in {{shared-connections}}.
+{{shared-connections}} discusses congestion control implications of using shared or multiple separate QUIC connections to send and receive multiple independent data streams.

-It is assumed that the congestion controller in use provides a pacing mechanism to determine when a packet can be sent to avoid bursts.
-The currently proposed congestion control algorithms for real-time communications (e.g. SCReAM and NADA) provide such pacing mechanisms.
-The use of congestion controllers which don't provide a pacing mechanism is out of scope of this document.

 ## Congestion Control at the Transport Layer {#cc-quic-layer}

-QUIC is a congestion controlled transport protocol.
+QUIC is a congestion-controlled transport protocol.
 Senders are required to employ some form of congestion control.
 The default congestion control specified for QUIC in {{!RFC9002}} is similar to TCP NewReno {{?RFC6582}}, but senders are free to choose any congestion control algorithm as long as they follow the guidelines specified in {{Section 3 of ?RFC8085}}, and QUIC implementors make use of this freedom.

-If a QUIC implementation is to perform rate adaptation in a way that accommodates real-time media, one way for the implementation to recognize that it is carrying real-time media is to be explicitly told that this is the case.
-This document defines a new "TLS Application-Layer Protocol Negotiation (ALPN) Protocol ID", as described in {{alpn}}, that a QUIC implementation can use as a signal to choose a real-time media-centric rate controller, but this is not required for ROQ deployments.

-If congestion control is to be applied at the transport layer, it is RECOMMENDED that the QUIC Implementation uses a congestion controller that keeps queueing delays short to keep the transmission latency for RTP and RTCP packets as low as possible, such as the IETF-defined SCReAM {{?RFC8298}} and NADA {{?RFC8698}}
+It is RECOMMENDED that the QUIC Implementation uses a congestion controller that keeps queueing delays short to keep the transmission latency for RTP and RTCP packets as low as possible.

-algorithms.
+A wide variety of congestion control algorithms for real-time media have been developed (for example, "Google Congestion Controller"

-Many low latency congestion control algorithms depend on detailed arrival time feedback to estimate the current one-way delay between sender and receiver.
-QUIC does not provide arrival timestamps in its acknowledgments.
-The QUIC implementations of the sender and receiver can use an extension to add this information to QUICs acknowledgment frames, e.g.
+{{?I-D.draft-ietf-rmcat-gcc}}).
+The IETF has defined two algorithms in two Experimental RFCs (SCReAM {{?RFC8298}} and NADA {{?RFC8698}}).
+These algorithms for RTP are specifically tailored for real-time transmissions at low latencies, but this section would apply to any rate adaptation algorithm that meets the requirements described in "Congestion Control Requirements for Interactive Real-Time Media" {{!RFC8836}}.
+Some of these low latency congestion control algorithms depend on detailed arrival time feedback to estimate the current one-way delay between sender and receiver, which is unavailable in QUIC.
+The QUIC implementations of the sender and receiver can use an extension to add this information to QUICs as described in {{optional-extensions}}.
+An alternative to these dedicated real-time media congestion-control algorithms that QUIC implementations could support without the need for a protocol extension is the Low Latency, Low Loss, and Scalable Throughput (L4S) Internet Service
-{{!I-D.draft-smith-quic-receive-ts}} or {{!I-D.draft-huitema-quic-ts}}.
+{{?RFC9330}}.

-If congestion control is done by the QUIC implementation, the application needs a mechanism to query the currently available bandwidth to adapt media codec configurations.
-The employed congestion controller of the QUIC connection SHOULD expose such an API to the application.
-If a current bandwidth estimate is not available from the QUIC congestion controller, the sender can either implement an alternative bandwidth estimation at the application layer as described in
+The application needs a mechanism to query the available bandwidth to adapt media codec configurations.
+If the employed congestion controller of the QUIC connection keeps an estimate of the available bandwidth, it could expose an API to the application to query the current estimate.
+If the congestion controller cannot provide a current bandwidth estimate to the application, the sender can implement an alternative bandwidth estimation at the application layer as described in {{rate-adaptation-application-layer}}.

-{{cc-application-layer}} or a receiver can feedback the observed bandwidth through RTCP, e.g., using {{?I-D.draft-alvestrand-rmcat-remb}}.
+It is assumed that the congestion controller in use provides a pacing mechanism to determine when a packet can be sent to avoid bursts.
+The currently proposed congestion control algorithms for real-time communications (e.g., SCReAM and NADA) provide such pacing mechanisms, and QUIC recommends pacing for senders based on the congestion control algorithm.

-## Congestion Control at the RTP Application Layer {#cc-application-layer}
+## Rate Adaptation at the Application Layer {#rate-adaptation-application-layer}

 RTP itself does not specify a congestion control algorithm, but {{!RFC8888}}
 defines an RTCP feedback message intended to enable rate adaptation for interactive real-time traffic using RTP, and successful rate adaptation will accomplish congestion control as well.

-The rate adaptation algorithms for RTP are specifically tailored for real-time transmissions at low latencies, as described in {{congestion-control}}.
-The available rate adaptation algorithms expose a `target_bitrate` that can be used to dynamically reconfigure media codecs to produce media at a rate that can be sent in real-time under the observed network conditions.

-If an application cannot access a bandwidth estimation from the QUIC layer, or the QUIC implementation does not support a delay-based, low-latency congestion control algorithm, the application can alternatively implement a bandwidth estimation algorithm at the application layer.
-Calculating a bandwidth estimation at the application layer can be done using the same bandwidth estimation algorithms as described in {{congestion-control}} (NADA, SCReAM).
+If an application cannot access a bandwidth estimation from the QUIC layer, the application can alternatively implement a bandwidth estimation algorithm at the application layer.
+Congestion control algorithms for real-time media such as GCC
+{{?I-D.draft-ietf-rmcat-gcc}}, NADA {{?RFC8698}}, and SCReAM {{?RFC8298}} expose
+a `target_bitrate` to dynamically reconfigure media codecs to produce media at the rate of the observed available bandwidth.
+Applications can use the same bandwidth estimation to adapt their rate when using QUIC.
+However, running an additional congestion control algorithm at the application layer can have unintended effects due to the interaction of two *nested* congestion controllers.

+If the application transmits media that does not saturate path bandwidth and paces its transmission, more heavy-handed congestion control mechanisms (drastic reductions in the sending rate when loss is detected, with much slower increases when losses are no longer detected) should rarely come into play.
+If the application chooses RoQ as its transport, sends enough media to saturate the path bandwidth, and does not adapt it's sending rate, drastic measures will be required to avoid sustained or oscillating congestion along the path.

+Thus, applications are advised to only use the bandwidth estimation without running the complete congestion control algorithm at the application layer before passing data to the QUIC layer.

 The bandwidth estimation algorithm typically needs some feedback on the transmission performance.
-This feedback can be collected following the guidelines in {{rtcp-mapping}}.
+This feedback can be collected via RTCP or following the guidelines in {{rtcp-mapping}} and {{api-considerations}}.

 ## Resolving Interactions Between QUIC and Application-layer Congestion Control {#nested-CC}

 Because QUIC is a congestion-controlled transport, as described in
-{{cc-quic-layer}}, and RTP applications can also perform congestion control and rate adaptation, as described in {{cc-application-layer}}, implementers should be aware of the possibility that these "nested" congestion control loops, where both controllers are managing rate adaptation for the same packet stream independently, may deliver problematic performance.
+{{cc-quic-layer}}, and RTP applications can also perform congestion control and rate adaptation, as described in {{rate-adaptation-application-layer}}, implementers should be aware of the possibility that these "nested" congestion control loops, where both controllers are managing rate adaptation for the same packet stream independently, may deliver problematic performance.
 Because this document is describing a specific case (media transport), we can provide some guidance to avoid the worst possible problems.

 - **Application-limited Media Flows** - if an application chooses RTP as its transport mechanism, the goal will be maximizing the user experience, not